 Grant Myers is a resident of Austin, Quebec, and has had a lifelong passion for history and material culture.
 After completing his BA (Hons.) in Social Anthropology at Carleton, he pursued graduate studies in Anthropological Archaeology at UBC.
-Grant is President of the Quebec Anglophone Heritage Network, Provincial Development Officer for Community Development and Employability Corporation, and Past Master of Golden Rule Lodge.
+Grant is President of the Quebec Anglophone Heritage Network, Provincial Development Officer for the Community Economic Development and Employability Corporation (CEDEC), and Past Master of Golden Rule Lodge.